tmr08c/tmr08c.github.io/content/blog/2020/10/contributing-github-actions/index.md

 ---

 TODO
-- [ ] Explore differentiating workflow and Action
+[ ] Explore differentiating workflow and Action

 [GitHub Actions](https://github.com/features/actions) is a feature that enables automation by having GitHub run code for you in a container.
-With Actions, you create workflows made up of multiple Actions.
-The Actions can be pre-existing solutions that you simply reference in your file or custom built solutions.
+With Actions, you create workflows made up of multiple steps or actions.
+The actions can be pre-existing solutions that you pull in to your workflow or can be custom-built.

+The terminology around Actions seems a bit mix at the moment, but here is how I will be using the words:

+* **Actions** - the overall product or feature from GitHub.
+* **action** - a packaged set of code that can be run to perform some form of automation.
+* **Workflow** - a combination of configuration and actions that perform your desired automation.

 This post is not about GitHub Actions themselves, but instead about how to test out an Action before making an open source contribution to enable one on a project.

 If you are unfamiliar with GitHub Actions, I would recommend checking out their [marketing page](https://github.com/features/actions) which links to the documentation and marketplace for further exploration.

 ## Why does this need a blog post

-GitHub Actions are set up and configured with `yml` files.
-This means that you can create a new file that sets up the Action and make a Pull Request to add it to a repository.
+GitHub Actions are set up and configured with `yml` files (often referred to as the workflow file).
+This means that you can create a new file that sets up the workflow and make a Pull Request to add it to a repository.

-If you are building on top of existing Actions, the [marketplace](https://github.com/marketplace?type=actions) does a great job of making this easy by having an install-like button (currently labeled as "Use latest version") that will give you a piece of the YAML needed to reference the Action.
+If you are building on top of existing actions, the [marketplace](https://github.com/marketplace?type=actions) makes this easy.
+It has an install-like button (currently labeled as "Use latest version") that will give you a piece of the YAML needed to pull an existing action into your workflow.

 <img src='./use-latest-gh-action.png' lazy />

-Many Actions will include more complete examples of the YAML file that can be directly copied and pasted:
+Many actions will include more complete examples of the YAML file that can be directly copied and pasted:

 <img src='./gh-action-readme-setup.png' lazy />